 - Age Lift: Her age is never mentioned but Lotus Flower seems slightly older than the initially fifteen year old Cio-Cio-san.
 Anna was seventeen when she did the film, subverting Dawson Casting.

-- Asian Babymama: Allen ran off for several years after getting his wife pregnant, while Lotus was left to raise their kid alone until he returned with a new wife.
+- Asian Babymama: Allen ran off for about three years after getting his wife pregnant, while Lotus was left to raise their kid alone until he returned with a new wife.

 - Childhood Friend Romance: Allen chooses his American childhood sweetheart Elsie over his Chinese wife.